 Over 1,100 special operations service members have lost their lives since 1980.

-We are committed to funding the college education for over 700 children of fallen special operations personnel who are either in school now or not yet of college age.
+We are currently committed to funding the college education for over 800 children of fallen special operations personnel.

 We provided immediate financial assistance to special operations service members severely wounded since 2006.

-A 2018 Actuarial review* identified a $165 Million Dollar need to fund the current and future financial obligations of the Foundation.
+A 2018 Actuarial review* identified a $165 Million Dollar need to fund the educations of current and future children supported by SOWF.

 *Mercer, a wholly owned subsidiary of Marsh & McLennan the world’s leading professional services firm in the areas of risk, strategy and people, published the Actuarial study in November 2018.